Plastics in EECCA

 Tackling the Plastic Crisis Together

 In May 2024, a coalition of leading environmental organizations initiated a groundbreaking project to address the plastic crisis in Eastern Europe, the Caucasus, and Central Asia (EECCA).
-Supported by the Plastic Waste Partnership under the Basel Convention, this initiative aims to mobilize civil society, governments, and stakeholders in Armenia, Azerbaijan, Georgia, Ukraine, and Uzbekistan to minimize plastic waste generation and promote sustainable, plastic-free alternatives.
+Supported by the Plastic Waste Partnership under the Basel Convention, this initiative aims to mobilize civil society, governments, and stakeholders in Armenia, Azerbaijan, Georgia, Ukraine, and Uzbekistan to minimize plastic and plastic waste generation and promote sustainable, plastic-free alternatives.
 Our collective effort is a testament to our commitment to a cleaner, healthier future.

 Our Mission for a Sustainable Future